DataDog/serverless-sample-app/src/nodejs/README.md

 serverless remove --stage dev --region=${AWS_REGION} --config serverless-shared.yml
 ```

-## sst
+## Serverless Stack (SST)

-This sample uses [`sst` v2](https://docs.sst.dev/what-is-sst) with `AWS CDK` to deploy the app.
+This sample uses [sst v2](https://docs.sst.dev/what-is-sst) with `AWS CDK` to deploy the app.

-**Note**: This is not using `Ion`, which is a complete rewrite of `sst`, using Pulumi and Terraform.
+**Note**: This is not using [Ion](https://sst.dev/), which is a complete rewrite of `sst`, using Pulumi and Terraform.

-The majority of the setup is common with [AWS CDK](#AWS-CDK), using the same stack definitions as the `AWS-CDK` sample and the Datadog configuration is all done by the stacks themselves individually.
+The majority of the setup is common with [AWS CDK](#AWS-CDK), using the same stack definitions as the `AWS-CDK` sample.
+The Datadog configuration is done within the stack definitions for the purpose of this sample.
+This can be centralized in the `sst.config.ts` if you wish.

-**Note**: `sst` provides a few useful L3 AWS CDK constructs that is not used much here, for brevity and convenience of using the same stacks as the `AWS-CDK` sample.
+**Note**: `sst` provides a few useful L3 AWS CDK constructs that are not used much here, for brevity and convenience of using the same stacks as the `AWS-CDK` sample.

 ### Deploy